hyperledger/aries-staticagent-python/README.md

 connection over the decoupled transport mechanism is done by calling `conn.handle(<raw message>)`.

 Static agents can only unpack messages sent by the full agent.

-### Unresolved Questions
-* Are we allowing Agent routing between a static agent and it's full agent?
-  * We're starting with no and will revisit in the future.

 ## License